German firms ignore calls to shrink China investments – DW – 08/26/2024

 Maximilian Butek, executive director of the German Chamber of Commerce in China thinks the cost of de-risking may be putting many companies off.

-"The challenge with diversification is the tremendous amount of capital expenditure required [to enter new markets]," he told DW, noting how German firms also struggle with finding skilled labor, bureaucracy and lagging digitization in these new markets.
+"The challenge with diversification is the tremendous amount of capital expenditure required [to enter new markets]," he told DW, noting that China is irreplaceable for German companies due to its unique combination of market size, highly specialized supplier network, availability of well-trained workers, and cost advantages.

 In its new China strategy, the German government highlighted critical sectors where overreliance could be reduced, including medical supplies, advanced technologies and so-called rare-earth minerals — which are essential for the green transition.
 China currently has almost a monopoly on rare earths.